-The TMI-Wharton Associate Fellow Program is comprised of three learning stages covering 25 courses that take place over nine months (although it is possible to complete it in as few as six): self-study, Wharton online learning, and a five-day Wharton Master Class held at the school’s Philadelphia campus.
-Assessments are continuous through the three stages and the Associate Fellow of Talent Management credential is awarded to participants completing/ qualifying all assessment requirements.
+The TMI/Wharton Associate Fellow Program is comprises three learning stages covering 25 courses that take place over nine months (although it is possible to complete it in as few as six): self-study, Wharton online learning, and a five-day Wharton Master Class held at the school’s Philadelphia campus.
+Assessments are continuous through the three stages, and the Associate Fellow of Talent Management credential is awarded to participants completing/qualifying for all assessment requirements.

 Transformational Learning in Three Stages